charan-kilana/observability-zero-to-hero/day-5/readme.md

 data is stored on persistent volumes.

 ### 6) Retrieve Elasticsearch Username & Password
+When fluentbit is forwaring to elastic search it should have authentication so we shoul have username and password.

 ```bash
 # for username
 kubectl get secrets --namespace=logging elasticsearch-master-credentials -ojsonpath='{.data.username}' | base64 -d